 Senator John McCain from Arizona is an increasingly polarizing figure on the American right these days.
-A decorated war hero, McCain served his country as a fighter pilot and spent five and a half years in captivity at the hands of the North Vietnamese.
+A decorated war hero, McCain served his country as a Navy pilot and spent five and a half years in captivity at the hands of the North Vietnamese.
 McCain has often been one of the most popular GOP senators.
 He won the GOP nomination in 2008, losing to then Senator Barrack Obama.
 But these days, McCain has found himself at odds with President Trump and, in turn, his long time supporters.

 President Trump’s feud with McCain dates back to the 2016 Republican Presidential Primary.
 McCain accused Trump of “firing up the crazies” in regards to his July, 2015 rally in Phoenix.
 Trump then fired back a few days later with his infamous “he’s a war hero because he was captured” remark about Senator McCain’s time as a POW.
 President Trump drew widespread criticism for the remark, but it was clear that the two men had been solidified as enemies.